timschott/interview-prep/ds/ml-conceptual.md

   * two sample t test:
     * `t = (𝑋1 - X2) / [standard error]`
 * how to determine significance?
-  * is the retrieved test statistic larger (/smaller) than the critical value
+  * is the calculated p value smaller than the significance level
   * if so, reject null hypothesis
-* how to calculate interval of acceptance from sig level
+* how to calculate area of acceptance from sig level
-  * [todo]
+  * the area of acceptance is just everything to the left of the critical value

 #### Hypothesis Testing Conceptual